mphipps2/wiki_search_LI_workflows/README-solution.md

 ## Future Work

+- Find a workaround for the PageErrors returned by Wikipedia's search (recently edited pages not yet fully indexed in API) -- results in poor performance on current events.
+- Use RAGAS' synethetic data generation to create more out-of-distribution test data
+- Current evaluations are end-to-end response evaluations.
+Build in more component-specific evaluation to the CoT process.
 - Integrate RAGAS evaluations into the Phoenix dashboard.
-- Find a workaround for the PageErrors returned by Wikipedia's search (recently edited pages not yet fully indexed in API) -- results in poor performance on current events.
+- Leverage Phoenix traceability to create feedback loop: new training and evaluation datasets based off of interesting traces from Phoenix UI.
 - Late chunking and semantic search of Wikipedia content to reduce token usage and costs.
 - Guardrails on inputs and outputs.
 - Explore OpenAI's o1 performance and methods of adapting inference based CoT prompting when using these models.